 The drive lasted for around 2 hours and was very reckless, according to the respondent.

-Five officers were waiting there.
+Five men in uniform were waiting there.
 They were wearing green camouflage uniforms.
 The group of now 130-140 people was ordered to form lines.
 They were subsequently taken into a small boat, seven people at a time.
 The respondent recalls it was very unstable.
 Halfway across the river, they were reportedly ordered to jump.

 After walking for a while, the respondent remembers entering the village of Çakmakköy and walking from there to Edirne.
 He believes the pushback occurred around 2 or 3 am.